 That being said, there has been recently been greater public attention to the rights of Indigenous Australians as seen by the current hot topic of changing the date of Australia Day.
 We hope that by bringing the discussion of Indigenous rights to the forefront that the government will implement greater measures to bridge the gap between Indigenous and non-Indigenous Australians.

 The report has emphasised the significant abuses faced by children in the criminal justice system.
 This is particularly evident though the Royal Commission into the Protection and Detention of Children in the Northern Territory which concluded that the territory’s treatment of youth offenders was inadequate.
 O’Brien Criminal and Civil Solicitors can definitely agree with this point given our representation of Dylan Voller in the inquiry.

 Another aspect of children’s rights that the report has not pointed out, but is nevertheless extremely important, is the systemic problem of institutional child abuse that has been identified by the Child Abuse Royal Commission.
 The brave individuals that we represented in this inquiry provided crucial evidence of the sexual abuse they faced.
 This went some way to highlighting the need to implement proactive measures to protect children from harm.

 Our involvement in both commissions has put us in a position to say that greater attention needs to be paid to protect the human rights of children.
 We expect the government to implement the recommendations proposed by the commissions as this is a much needed step forward to ensure that similar abuses do not occur in the future.

 It has been reported that over half the prison population has a physical, mental or intellectual disability.
 HRW has found that prisoners with disabilities experience bullying and harassment from fellow prisoners and correctional staff.

-On a more general level we believe that people with disabilities should be treated equally and that the government has a responsibility to provide adequate mechanisms to prevent discrimination based on disability.
-Our civil solicitors at O’Brien Criminal and Civil Solicitors can assist individuals who want to make a claim against someone who has treated them discriminatively based on disability.
+On a more general level we believe that people with disabilities should receive equal treatment and that the government has a responsibility to provide adequate mechanisms to prevent discrimination based on disability.
+Our civil solicitors at O’Brien Criminal and Civil Solicitors can assist those who want to make a claim against someone who has treated them discriminatively based on disability.

 Human Rights Watch: Protection in the Future